Myerchin Knives Frequently Asked Questions

 It states that the black handles are made from G10 – what is G10?

 • G-10 is a high-pressure fibreglass laminate, a type of composite material.
-It is created by stacking multiple layers of glass cloth, soaked in epoxy resin, and by compressing the resulting material under heat until the epoxy cures.
+It is created by stacking multiple layers of glass cloth, soaked in epoxy resin, and compressing the resulting material under heat until the epoxy cures.
 It is manufactured in flat sheets.

-• G-10 is very similar to Micarta and carbon fibre laminates, because they are all resin-based laminates, except that the base material used is glass cloth.
+• G-10 is very similar to Micarta and carbon fibre laminates because they are all resin-based laminates, except that the base material used is glass cloth.
 G-10 is the toughest of the glass fibre resin laminates and therefore the most commonly used.

 • Properties: –